-COVID-19 will remain a public health issue, and guidance for workplaces is being replaced with public health advice.
+COVID-19 will remain a public health issue, and guidance for workplaces has been replaced with public health advice.

 You can check the latest position and timescales for the nation you are working in: